mnlipp/jgrapes-webconsole/overview.md

    deprecated as well, because it doesn't follow the principles outlined below in the section "Styling Conlets".

- * The {@link org.jgrapes.webconsole.vuejs.VueJsConsoleWeblet}
-   implements the currently pursued approach for providing a JGrapes web console.
-It's a bit of a misnomer because while it makes use of [Vue.js](https://vuejs.org/) as a library in order to generate the DOM for the SPA frame, it does in no way imply that Vue.js must or should be used by the conlets.
-It includes a stylesheet that follows the rules outlined in the section "Styling Conlets" below.
-   This stylesheet can easily be replaced by some other stylesheet to get a completely different appearance.
-(Actually, it's possible to derive a class from `VueJsConsoleWeblet` that only "overrides" the style sheet.)

 The SPA frame consist of the HTML for the basic page layout and JavaScript code for communicating with the server and managing the content.
 To simplify the implementation, package {@link org.jgrapes.webconsole.base}